rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

   1. If not already in the directory containing the Hugo files, change into that directory. cd hugo/

-  2. Replace `example.com` in the command above with your domain name so that the command becomes: hugo server -t YOUR-TEMPLATE-NAME -D --baseUrl="http://blog.YOUR-DOMAIN-NAME" --appendPort=false &
+  2. Replace `example.com` in the command above with your domain name as shown in the command below:
 {{< /note >}}

+    hugo server -t YOUR-TEMPLATE-NAME -D --baseUrl="http://blog.YOUR-DOMAIN-NAME" --appendPort=false &

 This command outputs the listing below to the Terminal console.